Do You Have The Audacity to Birth on Your Own Terms?

 The Purple Line in Labour: Why We Should Call It a Congestion Line

-Among the many physiological signs of labour progress, the purple line – as it is currently known – has been widely noted by birth professionals.
-Observed as a darkened streak extending from the anus upward along the natal cleft (the crease between the...
+Among the many physiological signs of labour progress, the purple line – as it is currently known – has been widely noted by physiological birth experts.
+Observed as a line or mark that can appear with increased vascular pressure extending from the anus...

 Why You Need to Interview Your Hospital or MLU